-- Wood Elves - Their updated armybook later in the 8th edition cycle made some interesting changes.
+- Wood Elves - Their updated army book later in the eighth edition cycle made some interesting changes.
 Treekin and Dryads were weakened, magic items were reduced, old tactics were invalidated.
-Currently not such a bad army, however, due to access to all lores of magic and some very high-damage-output units such Wild Riders and Waywatchers.
+Currently not such a bad army, however, due to access to all lores of magic and some very high-damage-output units such as Wild Riders and Waywatchers.

 These armies are above average in strength, with some deadly combos and units, and are just short of being considered 'top tier'.

 - High Elves - They have versatile and powerful magic, an army-wide Always Strike First rule, strong elite infantry, and an awesome special character in Teclis.
-Can be a little fragile at times and core units are a bit overpriced, but generally a strong choice and fun to play.
+They can be a little fragile at times and core units are a bit overpriced, but generally, a strong choice and fun to play.
 You could get a good starter army from the 'Island of Blood' boxed set.

-These armies have few weakness, lots of powerful or underpriced units, and may even put off opponents for being overpowered or 'cheesy'.
+These armies have few weaknesses, lots of powerful or underpriced units, and may even put off opponents for being overpowered or 'cheesy'.

-- Skaven - Powerful warmachines?
+- Skaven - Powerful war machines?
 Check.
 Nasty magic?
 Check.
 Cheap massed infantry?
 Check.
 Huge scary monsters?
 Check.
 Awesome magic items?
 Check.
 Skaven have pretty much got it all in terms of their rulebook.
 They also have a cool range of models, various fun themes (ninja style, steampunk, plague-ridden, monstrous experiments) and a 'Uniforms and Heraldry' book to give you more ideas.
 Two 'A-Bombs' supported by masses of slaves and a few warp lightning cannons can be very tough to beat.
-Can be difficult to learn for a beginner, as they have a lot of special rules.
-Can sometimes go spectacularly wrong when they accidentally blow themselves up.
+They can be difficult to learn for a beginner, as they have a lot of special rules.
+They can sometimes go spectacularly wrong when they accidentally blow themselves up.

 - Lizardmen - Slann are the best casters in the game and also count as your BSB.
 Skinks and Chamelions are great skirmishers, while Stegadons and Salamanders are really nasty.
 Lizardmen can reliably compete in every phase of the game and will always be a difficult army to defeat.
 Perhaps not the easiest army to use, but can be effective in a variety of builds.

-- Daemons of Chaos - They were utterly unstoppable in 7th edition, and still very strong in 8th.
+- Daemons of Chaos - They were utterly unstoppable in the seventh edition, and still very strong in eighth.
 Their only weakness is the absence of cheap lord choices.
 Rules for units such as flamers and screamers were officially updated in August 2012, making them slightly less powerful.